aviferdman/LLMs-and-Multi-Agent-Orchestration---Assignment7/doc/protocol_spec.md

 ## Overview

 The League Protocol (`league.v2`) defines the communication standard between agents in a multi-agent game league system.

+### MCP Server Architecture

+**Every agent in the system is an MCP (Model Context Protocol) server**, exposing an `/mcp` HTTP endpoint that receives and processes protocol messages.

-The protocol supports:
+The protocol supports three types of MCP servers:

-- **League Manager**: Orchestrates leagues, rounds, and standings
+- **League Manager (MCP Server)**: Orchestrates leagues, rounds, and standings
-- **Referees**: Manage individual matches and enforce game rules
+- **Referees (MCP Servers)**: Manage individual matches and enforce game rules
-- **Players**: Participate in matches and make game decisions
+- **Players (MCP Servers)**: Participate in matches and make game decisions

+All agents communicate via HTTP POST to each other's `/mcp` endpoints.

 ### Architecture